Mobile Alerting

 Checkit alerts designated staff when an item being monitored by one of our sensors (fridge, freezer, hot-hold for example) is operating outside of parameters you’ve specified in a sensor rule, (sensor alerts) or when there a problem with a Checkit sensor or its network (service alerts).
 Customers using Automated Monitoring are notified through email and reports in the Control Centre.
 Customers using Automated Monitoring+ may be notified by email, SMS or phone call from Checkit Customer Services as well as the CAM+ website.

-However , if you also use our Workflow Management (Checklist) service, alerts and alarms are also alerted on the mobile App / Memo so your staff get the details ‘in their pocket’ and don’t have to login to email or website to get them.
+However , if you also use our Workflow Management (Checklist) service, alerts and alarms are also alerted on the mobile App so your staff get the details ‘in their pocket’ and don’t have to login to email or website to get them.

-Additionally, with the Mobile Alerting feature, you can assign a checklist to alerts/alarms so that when staff receive notification on the App/Memo, they are also prompted to compete a checklist, which you design, to help them resolve the issue causing the alert/alarm.
+Additionally, with the Mobile Alerting feature, you can assign a checklist to alerts/alarms so that when staff receive notification on the App, they are also prompted to compete a checklist, which you design, to help them resolve the issue causing the alert/alarm.
 And, within the designated checklist, you can specify that completion of selected checks, or the whole checklist, automatically acknowledges or clears the alert/alarm and updates all reports accordingly, so that the whole team know what is happening.
 Using this approach you can be reasonably sure your facilities are managed in the most efficient manner and your operating standards maintained.

 You can assign a Checklist to different types of alert/alarm (sensor, service, low battery, etc.).
 The checklist will accompany the alert/alarm notification and be presented to the staff that receive them.
 Alerts are sent to staff based on their defined role with Checkit (Safety Manager, Administrator, Supervisor or Operator) and their location.
-You receive alerts from any sensors/Checkit devices in the same location to which the App/Memo you are using is assigned (and any of its sub-locations) - only.
-You do not receive notifications for alerts/alarms related to other locations (including parents of the location your App/Memo is assigned to).
+You receive alerts from any sensors/Checkit devices in the same location to which the App you are using is assigned (and any of its sub-locations) - only.
+You do not receive notifications for alerts/alarms related to other locations (including parents of the location your App is assigned to).
 The following sections describe how alerts/Alarms with Checklists work and how you set it up.
 For more information about alerts/alarms refer to Assign Who Receives Alerts.

 CAM+ users can choose to use this feature in addition to receiving emails, SME or phone calls from our Customer Service team, or instead of that service.